Careers at Ionia Area Hospice

 The successful candidate must possess:

-• Critical thinking skills and previous hospice expreience a plus
+• Critical thinking skills and previous hospice experience a plus

 • Compassion and kindness